I don’t know, I tend to hang my camera on a lamp and go stand in a corner of the room :p

 I use a camera with a timer and a tripod.
 That would definately do you best.

-I hope that helped somewhatposted about 5 years ago
+I hope that helped somewhatposted over 5 years ago

-ask friends who have pro cameras to do photoshoots with you lol me and my friends just dress up and take pictures sometimesposted about 5 years ago
+ask friends who have pro cameras to do photoshoots with you lol me and my friends just dress up and take pictures sometimesposted over 5 years ago

 Well having only two photos on here, I can’t elaborate too much on what would be successful.
 However, from a photography point of view your image will require good focus – for this try natural lighting such as an outside location, or if you really must shoot inside use natural lighting and a steady surface such as a bookcase, wardrobe or windowsill.
 This means you won’t have to use flash which tends to (in my opinion) bastardize your photos by making you look half dead, not showing the true colours of clothing or sometimes causing unfocused pictures (this is often caused because of your distance to the camera i.e too close, but we’ll blame flash for now)